 - Getting your loans out of default

 Although you can do many of these tasks yourself, some people aren’t aware of this or think it’s more difficult than it is.
-Forms can seem confusing to fill out, and there are so many options to consider that some borrowers can’t tell the difference between real student loan repayment strategies and scams.
+Forms can also seem confusing to fill out.
+With so many options to consider, some borrowers can’t tell the difference between real student loan repayment strategies and scams.

 5 student loan scams to avoid